 To obtain faster and simpler algorithms with improved sparsity guarantees, we take an alternative approach.
 As a starting point, consider sampling a random signing \mathbf{s} on edge Laplacians, and projecting \mathbf{s} down to the degree balance-preserving subspace.
-We make the simple, yet crucial, observation: this projection step does not increase the matrix variance (Lemma 5.1)!
+We make the simple, yet crucial, observation: this projection step does not increase the matrix variance (Lemma 17)!
 This fact, which lets us bound spectral error as we would if all edge signings were independent, has not been exploited previously for efficient degree balance-preserving sparsification to our knowledge.

 Our second key contribution is recognizing that to bound the variance of an independent edge Laplacian signing in a subgraph, requiring the subgraph to be an expander is stronger than necessary.
-In Lemma 5.3, we show it suffices to work in subgraphs with bounded ER diameter.
-Decomposing a graph into low ER diameter pieces can be achieved more simply, efficiently, and with better parameters (for our purposes) as compared to expander or short cycle decompositions (Proposition 4.1).
+In Lemma 19, we show it suffices to work in subgraphs with bounded ER diameter (implied by expansion in high-degree unweighted graphs, cf. Lemma 52).
+Decomposing a graph into low ER diameter pieces can be achieved more simply, efficiently, and with better parameters (for our purposes) as compared to expander or short cycle decompositions (Proposition 10).